Miguel Jaume y Bosch

-Miguel Jaume y Bosch was a Spanish painter who lived most of his life in Montevideo, Uruguay.
+Miguel Jaume y Bosch (1844–1900) was a Spanish painter who lived most of his life in Montevideo, Uruguay.

+Biography

 He was born in 1844 in Palma de Mallorca, Spain, where he studied at the Academia de Bellas Artes.

-In 1871 he arrived in Montevideo where he lived until his death on May 18, 1900.
+In 1871, Jaume arrived in Montevideo, where he lived until his death on 18 May 1900.
 He was married to Maria Teresa Bernat.
-In Uruguay he opened an art studio where he became the teacher of several local painters, among them Pedro Blanes Viale.
+In Uruguay, he opened an art studio where he became the teacher of several local painters, among them Pedro Blanes Viale.

-In Montevideo he acted as the secretary of Jose Pedro Varela, who was the author of the 1877 Law Of Common Education.
+In Montevideo, he acted as the secretary of Jose Pedro Varela, who was the author of the 1877 Law Of Common Education.
 In addition, he was the president of a local institution organized to help jobless immigrants from the Balearic Islands.

 Many of his paintings are portraits of people from Montevideo and show the people and the streets in the second part of 19th century.